-The Campus Access, Retention & Equity (CARE) Team is a multidisciplinary partnership that consists of faculty, staff, and administrators from each college that evaluate and assess distressing or concerning behaviors exhibited by students.
+The Crisis, Assessment, Response & Evaluation (CARE) Team is a multidisciplinary partnership that consists of faculty, staff, and administrators from each college that evaluate and assess distressing or concerning behaviors exhibited by students.
 The CARE Team coordinates and develops a centralized response to provide assistance and intervention for students of concern and evaluates and monitors the ongoing related issue(s), including referring cases to the District's Behavioral Intervention Team (BIT).

 |The student's conduct is clearly and imminently reckless, disorderly, dangerous, or threatening including self-harm behavior.||Call 911 and Campus Safety|

 |The student shows signs of distress, but I am unsure how serious it is.
 My interaction has left me feeling uneasy and/or really concerned about the student.||Consult with Safety and submit CARE report|

 |I'm not concerned for the student's immediate safety, but the student is having significant academic and/or personal issues and could use some support or additional resources.||Refer student and submit CARE report|

 The CARE Team’s responsibilities include, but are not limited to, the following:

 - to receive and review reports regarding students of concern submitted by members of the campus community and the general public;

 - to identify cases that need to be triaged by BIT;

 - to develop a collaborative and coordinated action or intervention plan to respond to students of concern and follow-up plans, when necessary;